 IslandWood educators lead planning sessions, walking field trips, and our Community Waters Field Study.
 Here’s our Community Waters team:

-Celina Steiger, IslandWood Urban Programs Coordinator, is really loving working with Seattle teachers on Community Waters!
-A graduate of both of IslandWood’s graduate programs, she has been focusing her urban ecology and educational equity lenses with this science unit.
-Celina does teacher training, planning sessions, walking field trips and the Community Waters Field Study.
+Celina Steiger (she/her), IslandWood Urban Programs Coordinator, is really loving working with Seattle teachers on Community Waters!
+A graduate of IslandWood’s graduate programs, she has been focusing her urban ecology and educational equity lenses with this science unit.
+Celina leads teacher trainings, planning sessions, walking field trips and the Community Waters Field Study.
 She looks forward to helping Seattle 4th graders find their “stormwater goggles”!